El Mercurio, 33 years old

 El tried to live a normal life as much as he could.
 He worked in a computer shop, did some buy and sell business and would go in Manila to watch variety TV shows as studio audience.
 He would always find time to visit his doctor about his condition.
 He was always hopeful that things will take a positive turn someday.
 And his prayers paid off.
 One day, his doctor told him the best news ever.
 Dystonia is no longer an incurable disease.
 Scientists developed a method known as The Deep Brain Simulation (DBS) and the cure is already available in the Philippines!
 There is indeed light at the end of the tunnel!

 El called us to share the news still in his stuttering state.
 By the sound of his voice I can almost hear him cry with joy.
 And I couldn’t help but be very thankful that after all the things that have transpired, here is a man who happened to be my friend, braving the odds to survive and is not giving up on every hope possible.
-Here is a man that God made as an instrument to inspire us that life is about being hopeful, being courageous and being optimistic.
+Here is a man who God made as an instrument to inspire us that life is about being hopeful, being courageous and being optimistic.
 It is defying even death.

 He could have lost himself in depression 4 years ago knowing his condition.
 The thought of his father and brother dying could have flashed before him after discovering his illness.
 But El was different.
 He never gave up.
 He fought his way back to live.

 Amidst the happy discovery of the cure, El relayed that his challenge now is on how to cover the expenses of the operation that would cost him 2 million pesos.
 It was a huge amount on his part.
-It may only be the equivalent Jinky Pacquiao’s Hermes bag or a pair of diamond earrings of Mommy Dionisia but it was too enormous for a simple man like El.
+It may only be the equivalent to Jinky Pacquiao’s Hermes bag or a pair of diamond earrings of Mommy Dionisia but it was too enormous for a simple man like El.
 We, his friends, could not produce the said amount in a flash.

 But don’t question El’s spirit.
 He used statistics combined with immense faith and hope to come up with a solution.
 According to his theory, if the Philippine population is at 100 million now, he can ask only one peso from 2 million people.
 Isn’t it doable?
 We burst in tears after hearing his words.
 I felt so little at the moment.
 I have no disease, I have work, I can buy mostly what I want, I can eat well, and I have no limits.
 Yet sometimes I am not contented, nothing is enough.
 But this man here aims nothing but to live his life a little longer with our one peso.